Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 15. Saguaro Cactus

 Recognizable by their “arms”, the saguaro cactus is the cornerstone of their habit.
 Birds build nests inside the plant’s pulpy flesh or with sticks piled in the crooks of its arms.
-The fruit, flowers, and flesh of the cactus are a food, water, and nectar source for bats, birds, insects, reptiles, and mammals.
+The fruit, flowers, and flesh of the cactus are a food, water, and nectar source for bats, birds, insects, reptiles, and mammals in a climate where food and water sources may be scarce.

 16. American Alligators

 American alligators are found in swamps and other subtropical marshy ecosystems.
-Considered an apex predator at full-size, the adult American alligator has no natural predators and keeps other animal populations from overwhelming the fragile ecosystem.
+Considered an apex predator at full-size, adult alligators have no natural predators and keep other animal populations from overwhelming freshwater ecosystems.
+American alligators also act as ecosystem engineers as they construct holes in marshy areas that are used by fish and wading birds during the dry season.
 Young alligators are also prey for turtles, snakes, wading birds, mammals, and larger adult alligators.

 17. Honey Bees

 Honey Bees are a vital part of the ecosystem.
 The small insects support tree, flower, and plant growth through pollination.
 The mutualists spread pollen from one plant to another as they hover above the flowers.
 These plants provide food and shelter for the other animals that exist in the habitat.
-Honeybees can be found across North America.
+Honeybees can be found across North America, but are not actually native to North America.
+Honey bees were brought from Europe and act almost as livestock due to their importance in crop pollination.

 18. Pacific Salmon

 Freshwater and terrestrial ecosystems are sustainable with the presence of Pacific salmon.
-They provide essential nutrients when their lifecycle is completed.
+They provide and transport important nutrients as they travel upstream and their lifecycle is completed.
 The fish are also an important seasonal food source for bears, birds, and other animals.

 19. Snow Geese

-The tundra ecosystem is dependent on snow geese.
+The tundra ecosystem benefits from the presence of snow geese due to their role in increasing plant diversity through grazing.
 They also benefit habitats during their southern migration.
 The birds feed on agricultural waste, along with grass and other plants.
-BY keeping the vegetation controlled, it provides an environment other species can thrive in.
+By keeping the vegetation controlled, it provides an environment other species can thrive in.
 The birds are also prey to the wolf and arctic fox.

 20. Spruce Budworm

-Canada’s forests depend on the spruce budworm.
-The herbivore helps to ensure a healthy forest.
-The larvae eat male flowers and cones from the spruce trees.
+Canada’s forests are largely altered by this small but mighty species.
+The herbivore helps to ensure a healthy forest by eating the foliage of coniferous trees, creating gaps in the canopy and therefore creating structural diversity which allows for other species to thrive.
 The budworm is also an important food source for other insects and birds.
 The herbivore helps to ensure a healthy forest with diverse plant and animal life.

 21. Woodpeckers

 Woodpeckers live in forested areas throughout North America.
 The birds are a cornerstone of the woodland ecosystem.
 They build their nests inside trees that are often abandoned after the breeding season.
-It gives other animals like wood ducks and the Northern Saw-Whet owl.
+The cavities that they nest in also create habitat for other forest dwelling animals.
+Additionally, woodpeckers control insects that bore into the trunks of trees.

 22. Ivory Bush Coral